ckeditor/ckeditor4-docs/guides/dev/configuration/spellcheck/README.md

 You should be able to see the spelling underline in content after reloading the editor.

-_**Note**: The spell check is not generically available for all browsers._
+**Note**: If the context menu plugin is enabled, its necessary to hold the CTRL key when right-clicking misspelled words to see their suggestions.

-## Use the **SpellCheckAsYouType** provided by spellchecker.net
+**Note**: The spell check is not generically available for all browsers.

-The `scayt` plugin is to provide misspellings correction inline, denoted by underlined, suggestions are provided by the editor context menu.
+## The **SpellCheckAsYouType** Plugin

-	config.extraPlugins = 'scayt';
+The [SpellCheckAsYouType (SCAYT)](http://ckeditor.com/addon/scayt) plugin provides inline spell checking, much like the native spell checker, well integrated with the CKEditor context menu.

-## Use the **WebSpellChecker** provided by spellchecker.net
+It is provided by [WebSpellChecker.net](http://www.webspellchecker.net/).
+It users their web-services, transferring the text to their servers and performing spell checking.
+This is a cross browser solution.

-The `wsc` plugin is to provide spell checking options with an editor dialog window, corrected text is returned to editor on dialog close. simpling add the plugin to editor to use it:
+## The **WebSpellChecker** Plugin

-	config.extraPlugins = 'wsc';
+The [WebSpellChecker](http://ckeditor.com/addon/wsc) plugin is another spell checking solution provided by [WebSpellChecker.net](http://www.webspellchecker.net/) that instead runs the check through a dialog windows, instead of marking misspelled words inline.